 What to Do Post-Run

-If you’re someone who tends to be haphazard when you come back from a run, now is not the time to be that way.
-Change immediately after your run into completely dry clothing.
+After a rainy run is not a good time to be haphazard with your cool-down and post-run routine.
+To warm back up, change immediately after your run into completely dry clothing.
 Also, don’t forget to dry out your shoes post-run.

-You should stuff newspaper inside the shoes to keep the shape and then leave outside after the rain stops to dry in the sun.
-But make sure that you keep an eye on them and don’t forget about them and accidentally get them drenched with more rain.
+You should stuff newspaper inside the shoes to keep the shape, and then leave then outside after the rain stops to dry in the sun.
+But make sure that you keep an eye on them.
+Don’t accidentally get them drenched with more rain.

 Rainy Race Day Tips